cloudify-cosmo/docs.getcloudify.org/content/blueprints/gcp.md

 ## cloudify.gcp.nodes.DNSRecord
 **Derived From:** [cloudify.nodes.Root]({{< relref "blueprints/built-in-types.md" >}})

-Corresponds to a particular subdomain (or `@` for the root) and record-type in the containing DNSZone.
+Corresponds to a specific subdomain (or `@` for the root) and record-type in the containing DNSZone.

 e.g. the `A` record for `special_service.getcloudify.org`

-A number of convenience types are provided which update the default type (see DNSAAAARecord, DNSMXRecord, DNSTXTRecord, DNSNSRecord)
+A number of convenience types are provided that update the default type (see DNSAAAARecord, DNSMXRecord, DNSTXTRecord, DNSNSRecord)